LionNatsu/dgtcp/README.md

 # DGTCP

-## Datagram Transmission Control Protocol
+## Overview

-DGTCP is an TCP-based datagram-style protocol.
+**Datagram Transmission Control Protocol** (DGTCP) is an TCP-based datagram-style protocol.
 It provide a datagram model over TCP (which is stream model).

+DGTCP can handle packets not larger than 65536 bytes.

 ## Protocol Details

+For sending a packet, DGTCP sends two bytes firstly, to show the length of the following data, in *network order* i.e. big-endian byte order.

 Here is an example of 2 packets sent in DGTCP.

 	[ packet #1: 00 01 02 ...(0x1FF bytes) ]